topleft/gatsby-ghost-blog-stack/readme.md

 #### Link Gatsby to Ghost Content API

-Create an Integration in the Ghost admin UI and name it "Build".
-Copy the `Content API Key` which will be populated in the Integration Modal.
+Create an Integration in the Ghost admin UI and name it "Build" (you can actually name it whatever you want).
+While in this modal, also copy the `Content API Key`.
 Back in this project code add it to the file  _frontend/.ghost.json_.
-Push your changes up to github (and merge to master).
+Push your changes up to github (and make sure they are in master).

-To this integration, add a custom webhook of this format: `{api-gateway-url}/{env}/build`.
+Back in  the Ghost admin UI  in  the  "Build" integration that you just created, add a custom webhook that will invoke  the lambda via API  Gateway.
+It is formated like this: `{api-gateway-url}/{env}/build`.
+The API Gateway URL can be obtained in the AWS console.

 > This webhook will trigger a build when the content changes in the Ghost CMS.
 This is accomplished via API Gateway backed by a Lambda that will trigger a build and deploy process via Codebuild.

 ### Codebuild setup

 In the AWS console navigate to the recently created Codebuild project and ensure that your frontend github repo is successfully linked.
-To verfiy, navigate to Edit the Source of the Codebuild project and ensure the it reads "Connection status: You are connected to GitHub using a personal access token..
+To verify, navigate to  of the Codebuild project, fond `Edit` in the top right area of the screen, select `Source` from the dropdown and ensure the Source data includes this sentence, "Connection status: You are connected to GitHub using a personal access token".

 Now locally, kick of a new build:
 ```sh